Obesity in Minnesota: Quick Facts

 - Mental illness such as clinical depression, anxiety and other mental disorders

 - Body pain and difficulty with physical functioning1

 What is the cost of obesity in the state?

 In Minnesota, medical expenses due to obesity were estimated to be $2.8 billion in 2009.2

 What is being done to help reduce obesity rates in Minnesota?

 Across Minnesota, communities are working together through the Statewide Health Improvement Partnership (SHIP) to expand healthy eating and active living opportunities with multiple strategies, across multiple settings and multiple sectors.
 SHIP spends $17.5 million per year supporting grant funding to local community partners in all 87 counties and 10 tribal nations.

-SHIP grants support locally controlled community leadership teams, which have linked with nearly 3000 active partner sites, including schools, workplaces, communities, health care facilities and child care facilities, while supporting and leveraging the work of a variety of partners such as community groups, schools, employers, farmers, chambers of commerce, hospitals and health care facilities, city planners, county boards, tribal officials and more.
+SHIP grants support locally controlled community leadership teams, which have linked with more than 4,000 active partner sites, including schools, workplaces, communities, health care facilities and child care facilities, while supporting and leveraging the work of a variety of partners such as community groups, schools, employers, farmers, chambers of commerce, hospitals and health care facilities, city planners, county boards, tribal officials and more.

 For more information